OdinZhang/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.zh.md

 >`$removeparam` and `$queryprune` are completely interchangeable and are aliases to each other.

 Rules with `$removeparam` modifier are intended to to strip query parameters from requests' URLs.
 Please note that such rules are only applied to `GET`, `HEAD`, and `OPTIONS` requests.

+> `$removeparam` rules that do not have any content-type modifiers will match only requests where content type is `document`.

 ##### Syntax